curriculum vitae link: Greg's CV

-Recently I've been involved in a collaboration (The Illustris Project) to create and analyze large-scale simulations of galaxy formation.
+I am also involved in a collaboration (The Illustris Project) to create and analyze large-scale simulations of galaxy formation.
 I summarized my perspective on this project in a short post for STScI's research blog An Eye on the Universe: Observing Galaxy Formation in Simulations.
 Part of my contribution was to generate a side-by-side comparison of the Illustris Simulation with the Hubble Space Telescope Ultra Deep Field (XDF data release):

 On the left is a 2.8 by 2.8 arcminute image of the UDF at three wavelengths, and on the right is an image of the same volume from a random sight-line through the Illustris Simulation.
 The mock image is in the same units as the real one, and was processed to closely mimic the effects of telescope resolution and noise.
 Broadly speaking, we find a mix of galaxy shapes and colors reminiscient of the real universe.
 Only recently have hydrodynamic simulations of galaxy formation reached the size and accuracy required to make such a direct comparison.